eucp-project/storyboards/stories/carribean.md

 variability with some years being relatively quiet and others very active.

 Because of finite resources, only a few hurricane seasons could be simulated.
-Therefore it made sense to attempt a pseudo-global warming approach, in which observed hurricane seasons are simulated twice: once with observed (ERA5) forcing at lateral boundaries, and a second time in which the same seasons are 'futurized' by adding seasonally varying delta-fields obtained from climate-change experiments (subset of CMIP5).
+Therefore it made sense to attempt a Pseudo Global Warming approach, in which observed hurricane seasons are simulated twice: once with observed (ERA5) forcing at lateral boundaries, and a second time in which the same seasons are 'futurized' by adding seasonally varying delta-fields obtained from climate-change experiments (based on a subset of CMIP5).
 :::

 :::Chapter{headline="Literature" image="literature.png"}
 ## Existing literature

 Existing literature on the subject (CPM simulations of the domain) is not very abundant yet.
-The paper by Gutmann et al (2018) found that a Pseudo-Global Warming (PGW) approach gave satisfying results, with TC having faster maximum winds, slower storm translation, lower central pressures and higher precipitation rates.
+The paper by Gutmann et al (2018) found that a PGW approach gave satisfying results, with TC having faster maximum winds, slower storm translation, lower central pressures and higher precipitation rates.
 An important remark was that despite the PGW approach, there was surprisingly large variability between the storms, necessitating the creation of a large ensemble.